exosite/industrial_iot_schema/channel-signal_io_schema.md

 #### Custom Application and Protocol Options

-Hardware application developers may support cusotm protocols by specifying their own applications in `config_applications` with appropriate interfaces and/or app_specific_config_options.
+Hardware application developers may support custom protocols by specifying their own applications in `config_applications` with appropriate `interfaces` and/or `app_specific_config_options`.

 **Example**